United Nations Security Council Resolution 2240: Background

 After the fall of the Colonel Qadhafi's regime in 2011, a new General National Congress was elected to govern Libya.
 A newly elected Islamist-dominated congress faced strong opposition.
 When the congress extended its own legislature in early 2014 objected to by the opposition, an army general started a military campaign.
 In September 2014, after armed opposition groups took control of Tripoli, there were armed clashes near the El Sharara oil field and the Zawiya refinery.

 Elections followed, and the Council of Representatives came to power.
 The Islamists were defeated in those elections but remained committed to the congress.
 Militias allied to both sides, the Islamists and the Islamic State, fought each other in a new civil war.
 Crimes, namely smuggling of migrants, some of whom left because of the war, and human trafficking, were facilitated by the state of conflict.

+The most used route for these illegal migrations took place on the “Central Mediterranean Route”, which typically departed from Libya and ended in Italy, often on small islands like Lampedusa.
+The route is known for being extremely dangerous and has cost many lives.
+In 2016, it was estimated that out of 5,143 migrants who lost their lives in the Mediterranean Sea, 4,581 of these people lost their lives on this specific route.